jenmlucas/team-profile-generator/README.md

 Jennifer Lucas = [Github](https://github.com/jenmlucas)

 ## Tests
-Run "npm test" in the terminal to run jest for the tests on the constructors.
+Run "npm run test" in the terminal to run jest for the tests on the constructors.

 ## Questions
 Please checkout my [Github](https://github.com/jenmlucas) for other projects.
 If you have any other questions or concerns, feel free to email me at jenmlucas1@gmail.com.